• 简体中文

 • Microfluidic Application Notes Gut-on-Chip Model Development Using OOAC Platform, Omi Read more

-• Expert Reviews: Basics of Microfluidics Microfluidic pressure control for organ-on-a-chip applications: A comprehensive guide Read more
+• Expert Reviews: Basics of Microfluidics Pressure-Controlled Microfluidics in Organ-On-A-Chip Research Read more

 • Microfluidic Application Notes Long-term fluid recirculation system for Organ-on-a-Chip applications Read more